Helsinki City marathon

 Please make sure that you can recognise your drinks, and that they are marked with your name, your bib number and the kilometre mark of the refreshment station (to what station you want your refreshments to be brought).
 You can find the locations of the refreshment stations from the link above.

 The personal refreshment drinks are served first (before sports drink and water) at the refreshment stations.

-Due to the special arrangements, the Garmin Helsinki City Marathon will have two starts (waves), each containing of three starting groups (corrals).
-The two start waves take place at 02:00 p.m. and at 02:10 p.m. at the Mäntymäentie street, next to the statue of Paavo Nurmi.
-Both start waves are divided into three corrals: blue, white, and yellow.
-All runners should be at the southern Olympic stadium square (starting area) latest by 01:45 p.m.
+The marathon start is at 02:00 p.m. at the Mäntymäentie street, next to the statue of Paavo Nurmi..
+All runners should be at the southern Olympic stadium square (starting area) latest by 01:50 p.m.